MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 Your app can access and fetch transcripts for a Teams meeting in one of the two ways:

+- **Use classic permission**: Your app could be authorized to access any meeting across the tenant, and get transcripts for them.
 - **Use RSC permission**: Your app could be installed in a Teams meeting and fetch transcript for that meeting.
-- **Use classic permission**: Your app could be authorized to access any meeting across the tenant, and get transcripts for them.

-In both cases, your app can fetch the transcript when a transcript is generated after a Teams meeting is over.
-The content of the transcript is available for downloading by app users as .vtt or .doc file.

-You can [subscribe](#subscribe-to-change-notifications) your app to receive notifications of all relevant meeting events.

-/ suggestion - graphic to show comparative flows for both permission methods /

-> [!NOTE]
-> The process for calling Graph APIs to access and retrieve transcripts remains the same for both RSC or classic permissions.

 ### Use RSC permissions